Overview

 Developing community educators in Haiti

-World Vision International (WVI) is a Christian relief, development and advocacy organization dedicated to working with children, families and communities to overcome poverty and injustice.
-WVI is also the world’s largest non-governmental organization and its work spans some 97 countries with people and communities from all religions, races, ethnicity and gender.
-WVI is working with GULL to provide opportunity and access to lifelong learning for the many communities that it serves.
-The Vision-GULL initiative is founded on the practical, professional and holistic development that occurs in local communities, where we encourage, recognize and certify the outcomes of action learning.
+World Vision International (WVI) is a Christian relief, development and advocacy organization dedicated to collaborating with children, families and communities to overcome poverty and injustice.
+WVI is also one of the world’s largest non-governmental organizations and its work spans some 97 countries with people and communities from all religions, races, ethnicity and gender.
+WVI is collaborating with GULL to provide opportunity and access to lifelong learning for the many communities that it serves.
+The use of GULL in World Vision National Offices initiative is founded on the practical, professional and holistic development that occurs in local communities, where we encourage, recognize and certify the outcomes of action learning.
 We are especially concerned to provide opportunities to learn for those without the funds, academic qualifications and access to any other form of further and higher education.

 Noah Ochola, World Vision’s senior advisor for children in emergencies comments: “This is a unique opportunity to help Haiti’s children and young adults continue their education and the initiative will help Haiti’s next generation find a future for themselves in this country.”